IRA Taxes: Rules to Know & Understand

 Designating a beneficiary for your IRA

 Make sure you have up-to-date beneficiaries on your IRA accounts, since these assignments supersede a will.
-For example, if your will states that your IRA is to go to your daughter but you have your sister listed on your IRA account as the beneficiary, your daughter may not get the funds.
+For example, if your will states that your IRA is to go to your daughter, but you have your sister listed on your IRA account as the beneficiary, your daughter may not get the funds.

 Beyond that, beneficiaries need to be careful about how and when they access inherited IRA funds.
 As a general rule, beneficiaries should defer withdrawals for as long as the law allows.
-For example, a spouse who inherits an IRA and has many years before hitting the RMD age, may consider rolling over those assets into their own IRA.
-However, under the SECURE Act’s new 10-year distribution rules, some non-spousal beneficiaries of a tax-deferred IRA may be better off taking distributions each of the ten years, in order to avoid a large tax bill on the tenth year when all inherited assets will need to be distributed.
+For example, a spouse who inherits an IRA and has many years before hitting the RMD age may consider rolling over those assets into their own IRA.
+However, under the SECURE Act’s new 10-year distribution rules, some non-spousal beneficiaries of a tax-deferred IRA may be better off taking distributions each of the 10 years, in order to avoid a large tax bill on the 10th year when all inherited assets will need to be distributed.

 Given the right set of circumstances, a beneficiary may be able to “stretch out” the IRA distributions over his or her lifetime.
 For more information on inherited IRAs, see IRS Publication 590-B or talk to a tax professional.

 Most of the time, naming your spouse as your IRA’s primary beneficiary provides the greatest flexibility.
 The next best route is to name a non-spouse beneficiary, such as a child or even your favorite charity.